amandabee/CUNY-data-skills/index.md

  + Captions
  + Credits
  + A headline
- + For your reporting piece: at least three links to other reporting that puts your story in a broader context.
+ + At least three links to other reporting that puts your story in a broader context.
- + Introductory text that includes information gleaned from at least one human source.
+ + Introductory text (Your reported piece should include information gleaned from at least one human source.)
- + For your reporting piece: A source list
+ + A source list

- **Final Story:** <a id="finalstory"></a>Your story must be uploaded to digital storage.
-Post an excerpt and a link to the class blog.
+ **Final Story:** <a id="finalstory"></a>Your story must be available online (most of you will be using gist/bl.ocks), and the URL added to the [assignments document](https://docs.google.com/a/journalism.cuny.edu/document/d/1kUg2EfTBZsK0HG5TAenIa68_d9B6Od6uO6B_BRch0SE/edit?usp=sharing)

 ## Plagiarism and Copyright